Marketing & Selling Strategies

 Attacking The Market — Building Your Go-to-Market Strategy

-- Integrate corporate strategy in day-to-day selling efforts
+- Learn how to integrate corporate strategy in day-to-day selling efforts

 - Create a fact-based, go-to-market plan

-- Define the measurements and metrics to track progress
+- Define the measurements and metrics needed to track progress

 Getting From Concept to Results — Building Traction